Jennifer Garner: Early childhood education activism

 In 2009, Garner became an artist ambassador for Save the Children USA, promoting national literacy, nutrition, and early education efforts.
 Since 2014, Garner has served on the board of trustees for the organization, advocating for early childhood education.
 As an ambassador, she frequently visits with families involved in the organization's Early Steps to School Success program, which coaches families to help children learn in the early years.

 In 2011, Garner partnered with Frigidaire as part of her work with Save the Children.
 In 2013, Garner took her eldest daughter Violet to a Save the Children gala in New York: "My husband and I have never taken our kids to a public event before, but I brought my daughter Violet, because ...
 I want her to see the passionate commitment Mark Shriver and Hillary Clinton have to make the world a better place for everyone."
 In 2014, she joined the Invest in Us campaign.
 In 2015, she appeared in A Path Appears, a PBS documentary that focuses on rural poverty among children in West Virginia.

 Democratic political support

 In 2002, Garner filmed a 30-second television advertisement for her childhood friend Corey Palumbo, who was running as a Democratic candidate for the West Virginia House of Delegates.
 In 2006, she spoke at a rally in support of Democratic congressional candidate Jerry McNerney in Pleasanton, California.
+In 2007, Garner said she was "not a particularly outwardly political person".
+Also in 2007, she appeared in a global warming awareness video produced by the Center for American Progress Action Fund.

 In 2008, she hosted two fund-raisers for Barack Obama during the 2008 Democratic Primary.
-In 2007, Garner said she was "not a particularly outwardly political person".
 In 2014, Garner donated $25,000 to the campaign of Democratic politician Wendy Davis.
 During the 2016 presidential campaign, Garner hosted a fundraiser in support of Hillary Clinton in Bozeman, Montana.
 Garner also attended voter registration and phone bank events in support of Clinton in Reno, Nevada.

-In 2007, Garner appeared in a global warming awareness video produced by the Center for American Progress Action Fund.